Unlocking Developer Success: In-Depth Insights

 Alignment with Values

 Developers seek workplaces where their values align with those of the company.
-A culture that fosters innovation, inclusion, and work-life balance can be a strong magnet.
+A culture that fosters innovation, inclusion, and work-life balance attracts talent.

 6.2.
 Defining a Good Work Culture